Rachelgaoyufei/huawei-cloud-learning/data_sync.md

 ```
 3. Buy new DWS and OBS:
 In the navigation pane, choose DWS and OBS, and buy new DWS and OBS
+For DWS you need choose standard, if you choose Hybrid, maybe you meet trouble(debug)
 ```
 ```
 Create function and links